SuryanshuBanerjee/b2wptut1/README.md

 ### Option 2: The "I Just Want It Working" Path

-Too lazy for all that setup?
-I feel you.
+Too lazy for all that Vite setup?
+Go with only React.
 Just:

 1. Scroll down and copy the entire `App.jsx` code below
 2. Paste it into your existing React project
 3. Delete whatever boring code was there before
 4. Profit

-*Note: Yes, I committed the built files to GitHub instead of the source.
-I live dangerously.*
+*Note: I committed the built files to GitHub instead of the source.
+You won't find App.js in there.

 ## 📁 Project Structure